 John started with the Trust as Grants Officer in November 2017.
 Originally from South Wales, John moved to Scotland with his wife Fiona after completing a PhD in Marine Biology at Swansea University in 2009.
 Following a brief stint in North Aberdeenshire, they relocated to Dunfermline.
 After a post-doc in the Langoustine Laboratory of the University of Glasgow John took up the post of Programme Manager with the Marine Alliance for Science and Technology for Scotland (MASTS) based at the University of St Andrews.

 When not racing around after his daughters, John enjoys mountain biking and tinkering with his 1972 Series 3 Land Rover.

 Sarah started working with the Trust as Administrator in December 2017.
 Originally from Lincolnshire, England she moved to Scotland in 2005 to study at Queen Margaret University.
 Sarah completed a BA (Hons) in Film and Media in 2009.
 Since then Sarah has held a number of positions within Third Sector organisations.
-In her spare time Sarah enjoys reading, going to the cinema and travelling to the South of France with her partner, Andrew.
+In her spare time Sarah enjoys reading, going to the cinema and travelling to the South of France with her husband, Andrew.